 You might even learn what makes Starbucks so popular and pricey, as well as how to knock off a buck or two off your next order!

-Top 10 Starbucks Statistics and Facts
+Top 10 Facts and Starbucks Statistics for 2022

 - Their first store was opened in Seattle in 1971.

-- About 69% of Starbucks employees are women, and 47% are BIPOC (in the US).
+- 69.2% of Starbucks employees in the US are women, and 47% are BIPOC.

 General Starbucks Statistics